gtrivedi88/content-editorial-assistant/docs/README.md

-# Peer-Review Platform Documentation
+# Content Editorial Assistant Documentation

-This directory contains the complete documentation for the Peer-Review Platform project, built with [Antora](https://antora.org/) and deployed to GitHub Pages.
+This directory contains the complete documentation for the Content Editorial Assistant (CEA) project, built with [Antora](https://antora.org/) and deployed to GitLab Pages.

 ## Documentation Structure

 The documentation is organized into three main sections:

-- **Architecture**: Complete system architecture and design documentation
+- **Architecture**: Complete system architecture and design documentation for the AI-powered style analysis system
-- **How-to Guides**: Step-by-step guides for extending and customizing the system
+- **How-to Guides**: Step-by-step guides for extending rules, adding ambiguity detectors, and integrating new AI models
-- **API Reference**: Complete API documentation for REST and WebSocket interfaces
+- **API Reference**: Complete API documentation for REST and WebSocket interfaces, including AI rewriting endpoints

 ## Building the Documentation